QTechTheory/ComputingResources/slurmguide.md

   * [Requeuing and delaying jobs](#requeuing-and-delaying-jobs)

+Jobs are submitted via a submission script.
+These consist of a bunch of `#SBATCH` commands interpreted by SLURM which specify *where* and *how* to run the proceeding bash script.

 ## Submitting a serial job

 Assuming `my_executable` is a precompiled serial program, here's a template of a SLURM submit script to run for 1 hour on a single node in the `nqit` partition (accessible as a member of Simon Benjamin's `oums-quantopo` group), and email `myemail@dom.com` when the job starts and finishes.